-- An IHP will be written for students with a medical condition that is long term and complex. - This also includes Asthma Plans, Diabetic Action Plans, Allergy Action Plans or Epileptic - Action Plans which follow the same procedures. - It will clarify what needs to be done, when and by whom and include information about the students' condition, special requirements, medicines required, what constitutes an emergency and action to take in the case of an emergency clarity.
+- 2.1 An IHP will be written for students with a medical condition that is long term and complex. - This includes Asthma Plans, Diabetic Action Plans, Allergy Action Plans or Epileptic Action Plans which follow the same procedures. - It will clarify what needs to be done, when and by whom and include information about the students' condition, special requirements, medicines required, what constitutes an emergency and action to take in the case of an emergency clarity.

-- Where a student has SEND but does not have a statement or EHC plan, their special educational needs will be mentioned in their IHP. - Written consent (Appendix 6 Academy First Aid Policy) from parents must be received before administering any medicine to a student at school.

-When deciding what information should be recorded on the IHP, the Academy will consider the following:

-- The medical condition, triggers, signs, symptoms and treatments. - The students' needs including medication (dose, side-effects and storage). - Other treatments, time facilities, equipment, testing, access to food and drink, dietary requirements, environmental factors (e.g. Corridors, travel between lessons). - Specific support needed to administer medication or self-medication (if so this should be clearly stated). - Who will provide support, their training needs, expectations of their role, proficiency to administer the support and cover arrangements when they are unavailable. - Who needs to be aware of the condition and support required. - Written permissions for the medication to be administered or self- administered. - Any special arrangements for Academy trips. - Confidentiality issues and who should be given this information. - What to do in an emergency, who to contact and contingency arrangement.
+- Where a student has a SEND but does not have a statement or Education, Health and Care (EHC) plan, their special educational needs will be mentioned in their IHP. - A completed 'Parental Medicine Consent Form' (Appendix 6 First Aid Policy) from parents/carers must be received before administering any medicine to a student at school. - 2.2 When deciding what information should be recorded on the IHP, the Academy will consider the following: - The medical condition, triggers, signs, symptoms and treatments. - The student's needs including medication (dose, side-effects and storage). - Other treatments, time facilities, equipment, testing, access to food and drink, dietary requirements, environmental factors (e.g. corridors, travel between lessons). - Specific support needed to administer medication or self-medication (if so this should be clearly stated). - Who will provide support, their training needs, expectations of their role, proficiency to administer the support and cover arrangements when they are unavailable. - Who needs to be aware of the condition and support required. - Written permissions for the medication to be administered or self-administered. - Any special arrangements for Academy trips. - Confidentiality issues and who should be given this information. - What to do in an emergency, who to contact and contingency arrangement.